AntonioIDeTIC/IFTH/README.md

 </p>

 <p align="justify">
 Note that you will need to <a href="https://docs.ultralytics.com/modes/train/" target="_blank">perform training</a> using the pre-trained models from  <a href="https://docs.ultralytics.com/models/" target="_blank">Ultralytics</a> to run this code effectively.
-On the other hand, we provided a training script for the Faster-RCNN model discussed in the paper.
+On the other hand, we provided a training script for the Faster-RCNN model discussed in the paper, this code is part of the <code>train_TorchModel.py</code> class inside the code/training_scripts folder.
 </p>

 ## 📂 Dataset Access and Usage